gradel/trackie/README.md

 as backend and write-frontend.
 Using [rich](https://github.com/Textualize/rich) tables as read-frontend or export data to CSV file.

-Your tracked file where you note your work must use this schema:
+Your tracked file where you note your work must use this schema (Note: tabs may be spaces, see config):
 ```text
 YYYY-MM-DD
 <- tab ->work description